jguadagno/jguadagno.github.io/_posts/2020-08-22-securing-azure-containers-and-blobs-with-managed-identities.md

 #### Assign the Role

-Now we need to assign a role to the application with allows the application to use the Azure Storage container.
+Now we need to assign a role to the application which allows the application to use the Azure Storage container.

-Navigate to container that you want to provide access and click on 'Access control (IAM') on the left menu.
+Navigate to the container that you want to provide access and click on 'Access control (IAM') on the left menu.

 There are two ways to add the role.
-Option 1, is click the '+ Add', then 'Add role assignment'.
-Option 2, is click the 'Add' button.
+Option 1, click the '+ Add', then 'Add role assignment'.
+Option 2, click the 'Add' button.

 ![Add IAM Role](/assets/images/posts/securing-container-add-role.png){: .align-center}